AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module20/ex3.md

 ## 20.3.3 Set Up the Cloud Functions Project in VSCode

-First, download [this zip file](https://github.com/stackchat-ai/adobe-experience-league-module/archive/v1.0.0.zip) to your local desktop and unzip it.
+In one of the previous exercises, you downloaded [the latest release of the Stackchat assets here, as a zip file](https://github.com/stackchat-ai/adobe-experience-league-module/releases), to your local desktop where you unzipped it.
+You have this folder on your desktop:

 ![demo](./images/cloudfunctionszip.png)

-Next, open the folder **adobe-experience-league-module-1.0.0** in Visual Studio Code by dragging and dropping it in the Visual Studio Code UI.
+Next, open the folder **adobe-experience-league-module-X.X.X** in Visual Studio Code by dragging and dropping it in the Visual Studio Code UI.

 ![demo](./images/cloudfunctionszip1.png)